hatari/hatari/readme.txt

 For information about how to use the running emulator, please read the file doc/manual.html.
 Here are just some hints for the impatient people:

-Before you can run the emulator, you need a TOS ROM image that should be stored as "tos.img" in the data directory of the emulator (see the variable DATADIR in Makefile.cnf).
+* Before you can run the emulator, you need a TOS ROM image.
+If one named as "tos.img" is neither in the data directory of the emulator (DATADIR variable in CMake configuration), or in the current directory, Hatari will ask you to select one.

+  - Hatari binary packages ship unmodified EmuTOS ROM image with them (renamed as tos.img), but you need an original Atari TOS ROM image for best compatibility.
+For more information on EmuTOS, see doc/emutos.txt.

-While the emulator is running, you can open the configuration menu by pressing F12, the F11 key will toggle fullscreen/windowed mode.
+* While the emulator is running, you can open the configuration menu by pressing F12, the F11 key will toggle fullscreen/windowed mode.
   Pressing ALTGR-q will quit the emulator.

  5) Contact